 Finally, once the lead is fully qualified for your product or service, you can decide whether to tailor a proposal for them or go after a different lead.

-Depending on your needs, your process for acquiring and qualifying a lead can change to better fit your company.
+Depending on your needs, your acquiring and qualifying lead process can change to fit your company better.
 The better your lead providers are, the faster the lead qualification will be.

 Traditional Lead Qualification Methods